bjarneck/bjarneck.eu/_pages/research.md

 ## Publications
 ### Articles
+Bjarn Eck & Elie Michel. (forthcoming).
+Breaking the Stalemate: Europeans’ Preferences to Expand, Cut, or Sustain Support to Ukraine. _Journal of European Public Policy_.

 Bjarn Eck & Emilien Paulis. (forthcoming).
 Defending the Status Quo or Seeking Change?
 Electoral Outcomes, Affective Polarisation, and Support for Referendums. _British Journal of Political Science_.